farid7/tesisMCC/README.md

-# msc_thesis
+# Computer Science master thesis
-Computer Science master thesis.
+The code and documentation for my computer science master thesis,